-- Internships must be an educationally meaningful and productive experience in which both the student and supervisor agree beforehand on a set of learning outcomes.
-If the student decides to earn credit, then an MES faculty and the Director must also sign off on these outcomes.
-Internships must be at the graduate level, meaning that the student gains academic learning above and beyond work experience. - Students can earn a maximum of 8 credits during their time in MES; only 4 credits/quarter - Intern supervisors are encouraged to include a thesis project with the internship that would occur after the internship is over or is part of or in addition to the internship.
-Students work on their thesis in their second year. - If student chooses to earn credit for the internship, they will need to fill out paperwork with Evergreen that will require a supervisor signature before the start of the quarter.
-At the end of the quarter, the supervisor will be required to write an evaluation that will be sent to the faculty of record to use in granting credit.
+- Internships must be educationally meaningful and productive experiences in which both the student and supervisor agree beforehand on a set of learning outcomes.
+If the student decides to earn credit, then an MES faculty (or academic sponsor) and the MES Director must also sign off on these outcomes.
+Internships must be at the graduate level, meaning that the student gains academic learning above and beyond work experience. - Students can earn a maximum of 8 credits during their time in MES; only 4 credits/quarter - Internship supervisors are encouraged to include a thesis project with the internship that would occur after the internship is over or as part of or in addition to the internship.
+Students work on their thesis in their second year. - If the student chooses to earn credit for the internship, they will need to fill out an internship learning contract with Evergreen that will require a supervisor signature (can be done electronically) before the quarter starts.
+It may also require filling out a "site agreement form." - Credit-bearing internships require that the supervisor writes an evaluation of the student at the end of the quarter.
+The evaluation, based on work performed in the internship under the supervision of the internship host, is sent to the academic internship sponsor on campus.
+The sponsor files the final evaluation based on the narrative written by the internship supervisor.
+Once submitted, the student earns credit for the internship.